-Reinforcing steel bar (according to product standards listed in References) that is obtained from scrap, melted in an Electric Induction Furnace followed by hot rolling.
+Reinforcing steel bars (according to product standards listed in References) that are obtained from scrap and DRI (Direct Reduced Iron), melted in an Electric Arc Furnace followed by hot rolling.
 These are used to provide tensile strength in reinforced concrete building elements.

-The declared unit is 1 tonne of carbon steel reinforcing bars manufactured by the secondary (scrap-based) production route.
+The declared unit is 1 tonne of carbon steel reinforcing bars manufactured by the secondary (scrap-based) and Direct Reduced Irion production route.